Pick up some tricks from MS Dhoni: Ajinkya Rahane to youngsters

-Ajinkya Rahane wants India's young guns to make maximum use of the opportunity of playing under Dhoni in Zimbabwe
+Ajinkya Rahane wants India's young guns to make maximum use of the opportunity of playing under Indian skipper Mahendra Singh Dhoni in the upcoming Zimbabwe tour

 India's Test vice-captain Ajinkya Rahane, who is not in the tour party for the forthcoming limited overs tour to Zimbabwe, has some advice for the young Indian team: Pick up the maximum tips from Mahendra Singh Dhoni.